 Normally off limits to civilians, the desolate scene of Trinity's detonation is open to the public on the first Saturday of April every year.
 The military opens up the fences surrounding ground zero and you can peruse the gift shop for bomb-related knick knacks, peek into a bunker, search for remnants of "Trinitite", the scattered glass created by the blast, or check out a sobering piece of military history, Fat Man's bomb casing.

 While there are quite a few things to see around the perimeter of the the blast site, ground zero is sober and sparse.
 At the exact center of the blast, a black lave rock obelisk was erected, and you can see what remains of the obliterated tower that The Gadget was detonated on.
 A plaque on the obelisk reads simply:

 "Trinity Site Where The World's First Nuclear Device Was Exploded On July 16, 1945

 Erected 1965 White Sands Missile Range J Frederick Thorlin Major General U.S. Army Commanding"

 White Sands Missle Range is a military base, so be prepared to show proper I.D. and follow instructions referring to authorized and unauthorized areas of the site.

-While only open to "atomic tourists" two days out of the year, there is a historic marker on US 380, located near the Stallion Gate turnoff.
+While only open to "atomic tourists" one day out of the year, there is a historic marker on US 380, located near the Stallion Gate turnoff.